We are dedicated to publish our findings and to inform the scientific and implementing communities.

 Clinical Manifestations of Female Genital Schistosomiasis in Adults and Children.
 Symposium chair Eyrun Kjetland.
 Genital symptoms – a pre-pubertal experience.
 Are there symptoms of genital schistosomiasis in children?
 (Ingrid Hegertun and Kristin Gundersen).
 Mucosal presentations of female genital schistosomiasis, a systematic review (Hanne Norseth).
 The role of Pap smears in young sexually active women of a schistosomiasis endemic area (Pavitra Pillay).
 Abdominal signs and symptoms in the girl child with schistosomiasis (Erica Hallerstig and Hanne Asdal)

-Kick-off workshop for the Bill and Melinda Gates Funded Female Genital Schistosomiasis Project in South Africa, Copenhagen, 27. – 30.
-October 2010
+Kick-off workshop for Bill and Melinda Gates Funded Female Genital Schistosomiasis Project.

 A Working Group convened by the World Health Organization (WHO) has recommended that schistosomiasis haematobia should henceforth be referred to as urogenital schistosomiasis, a term currently in use in francophone scientific literature.